Login

 Remember, the break-even point is the number of units you must sell so that your business has neither a profit nor a loss.

-Fixed Costs
+Fixed Costs Explained

-Variable Costs
+Variable Costs Explained

-Component Costs
+Component Costs Explained

-The BEP (Units To Break Even)
+The BEP (Units to Break Even)

 What is a unit?